A truck with hay. E / Unsplash

 Since day one, our goal here at Granite Post has always been to empower people across the state with fact-based news and information.
 We believe that when people are armed with knowledge about what's happening in their local, state, and federal governments—including who is working on their behalf and who is actively trying to block efforts aimed at improving the daily lives of Granite State families—they will be inspired to become civically engaged.

-5 events for your January calendar
+5 events for your NH weekend calendar

 A version of this story appeared in Granite Post's newsletter.
 Subscribe here.
-Looking for something to get you out of the house this month?
-From...
+Still in winter, but itching to get out of the house?
+From candlelit...